MustBeArt/LAIR/README.md

 See [Preparing Enhanced Bus Connectors](http://rc2014.co.uk/1426/preparing-enhanced-bus-connectors/) for good advice on installing the right-angle bus connector.
 Go ahead and remove the first 16 pins as suggested, but don't remove any pins from the other end; LAIR&nbsp;Pro even has room for pin 40.

 The [Agilent manual for the Isolation Adapter](HP1670G/manuals/Agilent%20100kOhm%20Isolation%20Adapter.pdf) specifies part numbers from Agilent and from 3M for the mating connector.
 These part numbers are so obsolete I wasn't even able to find specifications on them.
 However, the part required is a perfectly ordinary 20-pin dual-row shrouded male header (thank you, HP engineers).
 I ordered Samtec TST-110-01-G-D ([catalog page](http://suddendocs.samtec.com/catalog_english/tst_th.pdf)) and they work fine.
 Any other vendor's similar connector would probably work, too.
 I don't recommend using unshrouded male headers, though they would work.
 The shrouds help support the weight of the termination adapter and pod cables, and they make it impossible to plug them in backwards or off-by-one.

+## Availability

+If you want a LAIR Pro right now, you'll have to build it from scratch.
+You can start with the Rev 2 design files in the hardware directory, output Gerbers, and order from your favorite PCB manufacturer.
+Then you'll have to find the connectors and other parts.
+You can do it!
+If you have never had a board made before, you'll find the experience educational.

+If there is interest from the community, I can put together LAIR Pro kits.
+Please let me know if you are interested in a LAIR Pro kit.